 A wedding is considered a formal occasion, and a number of fonts are aligned with such events.
-Choose a Georgia, Times New Roman, Book Antiqua or other choice that makes a formal impression.
+Choose a Georgia, Times New Roman, Book Antiqua or another choice that makes a formal impression.
 Alternatively, it’s your wedding, so choose arrangements that match your personality and connection with family and friends.
 All fonts are at your disposal.
 If you think Comic Sans is more appropriate to announce your Star Wars-themed wedding, so be it.
-The force and the choice is with you!
+The force and the choice are with you!

 The choice of font is at your disposal, but you do want invitees to be able to read the lettering.
 Be careful in choosing particular fonts; the size of the invite may influence the legibility of particular letters.
 Particular fonts look great but may begin to lose attractiveness as the type gets smaller.
 View a sample template before ordering or printing your free wedding invitations.